R-Lum/REPLAY-website/content/post/2025-02-24-the-road-to-luminescence-1-0/index.md

 As a way to help us find which functions could have their validation steps improved, we started developing the experimental [CBFT package][cbtf].
-This implements a simple fuzz testing approach which allows to call all functions of a package with any sort of inputs and see what failures are produced.
+This implements [a simple fuzz testing approach][fuzz] which allows to call all functions of a package with any sort of inputs and see what failures are produced.
 This is still ongoing work and is being tracked in [issue 439][iss439].